stevedowney/rails_environment/README.md

 * `RailsEnvironment.not_test_or_production?`
 * etc.

+## Notes

-The methods available are based on the actual environments, i.e., `../config/environments/*.rb`
+* The methods available are based on the actual environments, i.e., `../config/environments/*.rb`
+* If you add/remove a file in `../config/environments` you will need to restart your server